 Options for Work

-Take a look at the Moving on into Work document found in the link below.
+Take a look at the Moving on into Work document found linked in the picture below.
 There are a variety of options involving supported internships, apprenticeships and supported work placements.
-Click on the picture below where you can access more information.

 There is a suite of support available for families from the additional needs team within the Local Offer.
 Click this link to read more about the support they can offer.